mattlewis92/angular-calendar/README.md

 ### What is the browser compatibility?

-All browsers supported by angular, apart from IE9 as it doesn't support flexbox.
+All evergreen browsers supported by angular.

 ### Does this library require bootstrap?